What is Methamphetamine?

 Family Therapy Sessions

-Family therapy sessions help rebuild the damaged relationships that often result from addiction.
-By involving loved ones in the healing journey, families learn how to support recovery, set healthy boundaries, and address underlying dynamics that may contribute to substance use.
-Healing together in a family program strengthens the recovery process and promotes long-term success.
+Family therapy sessions help repair relationships that were damaged by addiction.
+When loved ones are part of the healing process, families learn how to support recovery and set healthy limits.
+They also learn to address family issues that may lead to drug use.
+Healing together in a family program makes the recovery process stronger and helps with long-term success.

 Experiential Therapies